 - A transfer which is subject to a Court Order.

-- A transfer which is as a consequence of a bequest from a deceased estate.
+- A transfer due to a bequest from a deceased estate.

 - Mopeds and motorcycles.

-- New light goods vehicles with a GVM not greater than 4,500 kg that are being licensed for the first time (these are essentially vehicles which fall into the Australian Design Rule Category NA and NB1).
+- Factory new light goods vehicles with a GVM not greater than 4,500 kg that are being licensed for the first time (these are essentially vehicles which fall into the Australian Design Rule Category NA and NB1).